cenior-sitizen/cat-4/docs/README.md

 - "Following WattCoach recommendations: 8.3% reduction, S$9.48 saved, 11.2 kg CO2 avoided"
 - "If 100,000 households do this, peak demand drops by 45 MW — equivalent to a small peaker plant deferred"

+**Act 5 (ClickHouse WOW): Neighbourhood Peak Stress Explorer (2 min)**
+- Switch to grid view: "Now let's zoom out from Mdm Tan's home to all of Toa Payoh"
+- Filter: 4-room HDB, last 7 days, weekdays
+- Live ClickHouse query fires — results return in under 1 second
+- Show peak-load heatmap: "43.2 million half-hourly intervals, queried live, sub-second"
+- Toggle: "If 15% of Toa Payoh 4-room households shifted one laundry cycle after 11pm, peak demand drops by X kWh"
+- Call out: "That is not a simulation — that is a ClickHouse materialized view running live on the real data scale SP Group would actually see"

+**Act 6: Impact Report (1 min)**
+- Month-on-month: actual vs. baseline (Mdm Tan)
+- "Following WattCoach recommendations: 8.3% reduction, S$9.48 saved, 11.2 kg CO2 avoided"
+- "If 100,000 households do this, peak demand drops by 45 MW — equivalent to a small peaker plant deferred"

 **Closing line**: "WattCoach is not a prettier SP App.
-It is the AI layer between raw data and real behaviour change — closing the loop that no existing solution closes today."
+It is the AI layer between raw data and real behaviour change — powered by ClickHouse at grid scale, closing the loop that no existing solution closes today."

 ---